samboy/PassGen/README.md

 Obligatory: https://xkcd.com/936/

-The password “hlrehcv5kn4o545v” has (or had, until I posted this) a good deal more security than “Password1!” (the has 80 bits of entropy; the largest attacks I have seen, requiring entire datacenters filled with computers, can crack 64 bits; the second has at best 28 bits of security), but many sites consider the first password insecure and
+The password “hlrehcv5kn4o545v” has (or had, until I posted this) a good deal more security than “Password1!” (the first has 80 bits of entropy; the largest attacks I have seen, requiring entire datacenters filled with computers, can crack 64 bits; the second has at best 28 bits of security), but many sites consider the first password insecure and